learning-zone/docker-and-kubernetes-basics/docker-practice.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## 3. List, Create, and Start Containers
+## 3. List, Create and Start Containers

 ```js
 docker container run hello-world                  // more simplified command